 Your application’s journey often involves getting approvals from multiple departments—health, zoning, fire, and building, to name a few.
 A bottleneck in any one of these departments can halt your progress.
 Furthermore, simple errors or omissions on your application are one of the most common causes of delays, forcing you back to the drawing board.
 Staying on top of regulatory changes at the city, county, and state levels is also critical, as these can alter requirements and processing steps without much warning.

-How to Plan for Potential Delays
+How to Prepare for Delays

 Navigating the world of permits can feel overwhelming, but you can set yourself up for success with a bit of strategic planning.
 The most important step is to build a buffer into your timeline.
 If you think the process will take six months, plan for eight.
 This breathing room prevents a small delay from turning into a major crisis.
 Start the permitting process as early as possible—ideally, as soon as you have a location and architectural plans.